ucdaviscl/cowsl2h/README.md

 10) speaking ability **
 11) writing ability **
 12) Have you ever lived in a Spanish-speaking country?

+NOTE: Metadata questions updated for for W21 and S21 data.
+See below.

 \* Comprehension is self-described on the following scale:
 * 1 (not confident at all)